abarthakur/SI_dehazing/README.md

  * Qualititave examination of the predicted transmission maps do show that the smoothness loss does "smoothen" the transmission map - however there is not much success in removing actual surface features.
 Alternative formulations of the smoothness loss should be explored as a first step in solving this problem.
 * **Overall we conclude that current results are satisfactory enough to merit further work in this direction.**

+## Credits

+* This project and the basic proposed approach of using a smoothness prior with MSCNN architecture was initially conceived as part of a group project completed for Computer Vision using Machine Learning taught by Dr Arijit Sur at IIT Guwahati in 2017.
+* The group members for that project are - Aneesh Barthakur, Prateek Vij, Hritik Jain, Darshit Patel
+* **However the current formulation of smoothness loss, usage of gradient similarity based update, the current codebase and experiments were created by Aneesh Barthakur (me) independently at a later time.** The initial codebase was in tensorflow, and this one is in pytorch.

 ## References